Ph.D. Candidate (ABD)

-For my dissertation entitled "Gapping and Discourse Coherence", I investigate the way in which the interpretation of Gapping sentences depends on the structure of discourse (Supported by College of Arts and Sciences at the University at Buffalo, Dissertation Completion Grant).
+For my dissertation research, I investigate the way in which the various interpretations of Gapping sentences result from the interplay between the structure of discourse and the way underspecified meaning is resolved (Supported by College of Arts and Sciences at the University at Buffalo, Dissertation Completion Grant).
 My dissertation co-chairs are Dr. Rui Chaves and Dr. Jean-Pierre Koenig.

-LIN 205 Introduction to Linguistic Analysis (Instructor) (Spring 2013, 2015)
+LIN 205 Introduction to Linguistic Analysis (Instructor) (Spring 2013, Fall 2014)

-LIN 205 Introduction to Linguistic Analysis (TA) (Fall 2012, 2014)
+LIN 205 Introduction to Linguistic Analysis (TA) (Fall 2012, Spring 2015)

-KOR 101 Introductory Korean (Instructor) (Fall 2015)
+KOR 101 First Year Korean I. (Instructor) (Fall 2015)

-KOR 201 Intermediate Korean (Instructor) (Fall 2011, 2013)
+KOR 201 Second Year Korean I. (Instructor) (Fall 2011, 2013)

-KOR 202 Intermediate Korean (Instructor) (Spring 2012, 2014)
+KOR 202 Second Year Korean II.
+(Instructor) (Spring 2012, 2014)

-KOR 302 Advanced Korean (Instructor) (Spring 2016)
+KOR 302 Third Year Korean II.
+(Instructor) (Spring 2016, 2018)